RedBeardLab/zeeSQL-doc/docs/references.md

     [ARGS arg1 arg2 ... argn]
 ```

 The EXEC command is the main command of zeeSQL.
-It allows to interact with the database stored in the `db_key`.
+It allows interaction with the database stored in the `db_key`.

-It takes as innput the database `db_key`, either a `COMMAND` or a `STATEMENT`, an optional series of flags, and an optional variadic number of arguments.
+It takes as input the database `db_key`, either a `COMMAND` or a `STATEMENT`, an optional series of flags, and an optional variadic number of arguments.

 You need to supply **EITHER** a command (using the `COMMAND` flag) or a statement (using the `STATEMENT` flag), but you need one of them.

 #### Command vs Statement

 The command is a valid SQL string.
-The command SQL string can contains arguments in the form `?n`.
+The command SQL string can contain arguments in the form `?n`.
 Those arguments will be matched to the one provided at the end of the command.
-The first argument is binded agains `?1`, NOT against `?0`.
+The first argument is bound against `?1`, NOT against `?0`.
-Arguments that are not provided will be binded to `NULL`.
+Arguments that are not provided will be bound to `NULL`.

 The statement can be created with the `ZEESQL.STATEMENT` command.
-The arguments follows the same logic of the COMMAND variants.
+The arguments follow the same logic of the COMMAND variants.

 **Examples**: